edyu/wtf-zig-adt/README.md

 const std = @import("std");

-// let's construct a binary tree node const Node = struct {
+// let's construct a binary tree node const BinaryTree = struct {
-    // a binary tree has a left sub-tree and a right sub-tree
+    // a binary tree has a left subtree and a right subtree
-    left: ?*Node,
+    left: ?*BinaryTree,
-    // for simplicity, let's just say we have an unsigned 32bit integer value
+    // for simplicity, let's just say we have an unsigned 32-bit integer value
     value: u32,
-    right: ?*Node,
+    right: ?*BinaryTree,
 };

-const tree = Node{ .left = null, .value = 42, .right = null };
+const tree = BinaryTree{ .left = null, .value = 42, .right = null };
 ```

 There are several things of note here in the code above: